 Across the UK, every year we throw away an average of 24 waste batteries each.
 They can be found in your laptop, mobile phone, smoke alarms and your children’s toys.
 Rechargeable batteries can last for up to several hundred charging cycles resulting in less waste being produced.
 They are the most environmentally friendly option, compared to disposable batteries but care still needs to be taken when recycling them.

-For more information about what can go in your bin, please visit the Recycle for Greater Manchester website or refer to your local council calendar/leaflet.
+For more information about what can go in your bin, please visit the What can I recycle at home page or refer to your local council calendar or leaflet.